arichtman/aws-bootstrap/README.md

 # aws-bootstrap

-WIP of Terraformed AWS environments in use for personal projects
+WIP of Terraformed AWS environments in use for personal projects.

 ```Bash
 aws configure --profile root